- This event has passed.

 18th Street Arts Center is pleased to present a culminating concert of new compositions from pianist Paul Cornish, live streamed from the World Stage in Leimert Park on April 25, 2021 at 7pm.
 Cornish is 18th Street Arts Center’s 2021 Make Jazz Fellow and brings his dedication to community engagement and music education to a new body of work he will create while in residence at 18th Street Arts Center.
 Conducting this fellowship under a time of great crisis, Cornish was inspired by the Larry Neal quote about the Black Arts Movement of the 1960s as being “radically opposed to any concept of the artist that alienates him from his community.”
 Taking this quote as both a prompt and a challenge, Cornish asks himself, what does community mean during a pandemic?
 The new music he creates during this three-month residency period will be based on a series of engagement experiments interacting virtually and socially distanced with local Santa Monicans, weaving personal experiences, collective trials, and interpersonal connections during this unprecedented time into a new body of work.

-These never-before-heard compositions will be presented in a multi-media experience with Jon Hatamiya on trombone, Aneesa Strings on bass, and Malachi Whitson on drums.
+These never-before-heard compositions will be presented in a multi-media experience with Jon Hatamiya on trombone, Aneesa Strings on bass, Lauren Elizabeth Baba on violin, and Malachi Whitson on drums.
 This will be live streamed from the World Stage in Leimert Park on April 25.

 To contribute thoughts on the question “How do you create community during a pandemic?” that will inform Cornish’s work, please visit this Google form link.